TRIGA

 Picture of a TRIGA reactor core.
 The blue glow is caused by Cherenkov radiation.

 TRIGA (Training, Research, Isotopes, General Atomics) is a class of nuclear research reactor designed and manufactured by General Atomics.
 The design team for TRIGA, which included Edward Teller, was led by the physicist Freeman Dyson.
+Multiple variants of the reactor have been built, with a total of 66 having been installed across 24 different countries.
+The reactors have constant thermal power outputs ranging from 0.1-16 MW and can be pulsed to 22,000 MW.

 Design

 TRIGA is a swimming pool reactor that can be installed without a containment building, and is designed for research and testing use by scientific institutions and universities for purposes such as undergraduate and graduate education, private commercial research, non-destructive testing and isotope production.

 The TRIGA reactor uses uranium zirconium hydride (UZrH) fuel, which has a large, prompt negative fuel temperature coefficient of reactivity, meaning that as the temperature of the core increases, the reactivity rapidly decreases.
 Because of this unique feature, it has been safely pulsed at a power of up to 22,000 megawatts.
 The hydrogen in the fuel is bound in the uranium zirconium hydride crystal structure with a vibrational energy of 0.14eV.
-When the core is hot, these levels fill and transfer energy to any cooler neutrons making them hot and, therefore, less reactive.
+These levels fill when the fuel is hot, and transfer energy to thermal neutrons making them more energetic and, therefore, less likely to cause a fission.
 TRIGA was originally designed to be fueled with highly enriched uranium, but in 1978 the US Department of Energy launched its Reduced Enrichment for Research Test Reactors program, which promoted reactor conversion to low-enriched uranium fuel.